 In a study conducted in Saudi Arabia, it was observed that strategic agility has a considerable impact on organizational performance and innovation capability.
 Additionally, innovation capability acts as a mediator to strengthen the link between organizational performance and strategic agility.
 (AlTaweel & Al-Hawary, 2021).
-Further, Lee et al., (2012) in a study conducted in the United States of America stated suggested that increasing operational efficiency using GSCM would improve corporate performance.
+Further, Lee et al. (2012) in a study conducted in the United States of America suggested that increasing operational efficiency using GSCM would improve corporate performance.

-According to a study conducted in Australia, business strategy, technological prowess, and organizational culture were found to have a significant positive impact on the environmental sustainability performance of construction businesses.
-It was found that organizational culture and business strategies have a favorable impact on an organization's social sustainability performance.
-(Afzal & Lim, 2022).
-Meanwhile, in a study done by Saeed et al., (2018) in China, it was found that external GSCM procedures significantly improved economic performance.
+A study conducted in Australia found that business strategy, technological expertise, and organizational culture significantly enhance the environmental sustainability performance of construction businesses.
+Additionally, organizational culture and business strategies positively influence an organization's social sustainability performance (Afzal & Lim, 2022).
+Meanwhile, in a study by Saeed et al., (2018) in China, it was found that external GSCM procedures significantly improved economic performance.